-Like this, when we have Japanese-style hot-pot dishes called Nabemono, for finishing it off, we sometimes simmer cooked plain rice in its leftover soup and make a rice porridge which is called “Zosui (雑炊)”.
+Like this, when we have a hot pot or Nabemono, for finishing it off, we sometimes simmer the rice in its leftover soup and make a porridge called “Zosui (雑炊)”.

 In addition to Zosui, Japanese home cooks sometimes make a rice porridge called “Okayu (お粥)”, but how does the former differ from the latter?
 This time, I will explain that.

 First off, Zosui, also known as “Ojiya (おじや)” or “Konagaki (こながき)”, is the generic name for Japanese porridge made by cooking rice and other ingredients together in seasoned water.

 In addition to cooked rice, raw rice can also be used in Zosui, which is simmered with ingredients like meat, seafood, egg, vegetables, and mushrooms.